bosch-io/iot-things-examples/octopus-bidirectional/README.md

 ```

 You will need to replace all `<placeholders>` respectively:
-* `<your-Things-solution-ID>` - _You can find the Solution ID on the Service Subscriptions Page under the Show Credentials button or on the starting page of Bosch IoT Things Dashboard._
+* `<hub-tenant_id>` - _You can find your Hub-Tenant ID on the Service Subscriptions Page under the Show Credentials button._
-* `<your-Suite-auth-client-ID>` - _You can find your Suite Auth Client ID on the Service Subscriptions Page under My Account>OAuth2 Clients_.
+* `<technical-user_id>` - _You can find your Technical User ID on the Service Subscriptions Page under the Show Credentials button_.
-* `<your-technical-user-ID>` - _You can find your Technical User ID on the Service Subscriptions Page under the Show Credentials button_.
+* `<things-solution_id>` - _You can find the Solution ID on the Service Subscriptions Page under the Show Credentials button or on the starting page of Bosch IoT Things Dashboard._

 Click _Execute_ to submit the request.